 In order to account for his data, Quer 2005 makes use of a framework developed in Schlenker 2003, in which attitude operators could bind object-language context-variables, with the result that a given embedded clause could include both shifted and shifted indexicals.
 In Schlenker 2003, the argument for this possibility of a 'mixing of perspectives' came from preliminary Amharic data, where two occurrences of a first person marker could be evaluated with respect to different contexts, as in (36).
+31

-(36) Mixing of Perspectives in Amharic (Anand 2006) John lij-e ay-ittazzazaññ ala John son-my NEG.3s-obey.mkimperf-1sO say.PERF.3sm Ambiguous: John said, 'my son will not obey [the actual speaker]'. or: John said, '[the actual speaker]'s son will not obey me.'
+''' (36) Mixing of Perspectives in Amharic (Anand 2006) John lij-e ay-ittazzəzəñň alə John son-my NEG.3s-obey.mkimperf-1sO say.PERF.3sm described as quoting the thoughts of another or simply representing a scene from the point of view of another" (p.
+380).

+Ambiguous: John said, 'my son will not obey [the actual speaker]'. or: John said, '[the actual speaker]'s son will not obey me.' '''

 Schlenker 2003 argued that the same 'mixing of perspectives' could be found in Russian.
-The argument was based on the view that the Russian present tense is an indexical that can be shifted under attitude reports, which gave rise to mixed cases in which tense was shifted but personal pronouns were not, as in (37) (here the 'non-first person' contribution of the third person pronoun is evaluated from the perspective of the speaker of the actual context; and an embedded first person pronoun would fail to get a shifted reading).
+The argument was based on the view that the Russian present tense is an indexical that can be shifted under attitude reports, which gave rise to mixed cases in which tense was shifted but personal